A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Introduction

 \section{Introduction}

 Bilevel optimization (BLO) effectively addresses challenges arising from hierarchical optimization, where the decision variables in the upper level are also involved in the lower level.
 In recent years, BLO has gained increasing attention due to its extensive and effective applications, including hyperparameter optimization \citep{franceschi2018bilevel}, meta-learning \citep{ji2020convergence}, continual learning \citep{NEURIPS2023_a0251e49}, and reinforcement learning \citep{shen2024principled}.
-In this paper, we focus on the nonconvex-strongly-convex BLO problem under classical assumptions, formulated as follows